traktofon/FortranFiles.jl/docs/src/read.md

 For direct access mode, each `read` call additionally needs to specify the number of the record to read, by using the `rec` keyword argument.
 E.g. to read the first record, use `read(f, rec=1, ...)`.

+The `@fread` macro can be used if the size of data to be read from a record depends on earlier data from the same record.
+See example below.

 #### Reading a single scalar